KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 This is the current orderbook.

-Now, you'll notice that the output isn't easily readable.
+Now, you'll notice that the output isn't easily readable in your Terminal.
 Here's where we should start using `jq`.

-You may remember that we installed software called `jq` during the setup process. `jq` is optional, but it is recommended as it makes reading the output in the terminal easier.
+You may remember that we installed a software called `jq` during the setup process. `jq` is optional, but it is recommended as it makes reading the output in the terminal easier.

 To activate `jq`, simply add the following to the end of any command: `| jq`.